 Organic – Organic searches or traffic means someone arrives at your website or class listing after searching keywords.
 Non-organic traffic would be someone who finds your business because of paid advertising.

 Searcher intent – Basically: why did the searcher type in those keywords?
-What problem are they trying to solve or question are they trying to answer?
+What problem are they trying to solve or what question are they trying to answer?
 Search engines analyze your page to see if your keywords match searcher intent before showing your content in SERPs.
 To learn more about searcher intent and its importance in SEO, check out this blog.

 Backlinks – Links pointing to your website from elsewhere on the internet.
 You’ll also see the process of creating backlinks called “link building.”
 If others link to your site or page, its credibility increases and it’s more likely to be recommended.